MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

     }
 }
 ```
+### Other state variable:
+`rememberScrollState()` : Create and remember the ScrollState based on the currently appropriate scroll configuration to allow changing scroll position or observing scroll behavior.
+Used to persist scroll position on Column/Row Composable like `Modifier.verticalScroll(state: rememberScrollState(),...)`

 ### LazyRow and LazyColumn:
 LazyColumn and LazyRow are equivalent to RecyclerView in Android Views.
 LazyColumn renders only the visible items on screen, allowing performance gains when rendering a big list.

+Some props are `contentPadding, reverseLayout: Boolean, horizontalArrangement: Arrangement.Horizontal, verticalAlignment: Alignment.Vertical, flingBehavior: FlingBehavior, userScrollEnabled: Boolean`
 ```kotlin
 import androidx.compose.foundation.lazy.LazyColumn
 import androidx.compose.foundation.lazy.items